Two more die of corona at RMCH - Countryside - observerbd.com

 |

-RAJSHAHI, Dec 26: Two more people died of the coronavirus at Rajshahi Medical College Hospital (RMCH) in the city in the last 24 hours till 9am on Sunday.
+RAJSHAHI, Dec 29: Another two people died in Covid-19 Ward of Rajshahi Medical College Hospital (RMCH) in the last 24 hours from Tuesday 9 am to Wednesday 9 am.

-RMCH Director Brigadier General Shamim Yazdani confirmed the information on Sunday morning.
+Brigadier General Shamim Yazdani, director of the hospital confirmed the information on Wednesday morning.

-He said both the deceased who died at the RMCH in the last 24 hours had been suffering with the virus symptoms.
+He said the deceased were from Rajshahi and Kushtia districts, and they both died with the symptoms of Covid-19.

-Of the deceased, one was from Naogaon and another from Chapainawabganj districts.
+Some 28 were undergoing treatment against 104-bed capacity of the RMCH till Wednesday morning, he added.